 Milwaukee County Bankruptcy Lawyers

 Contact our personal bankruptcy lawyers today to schedule your free initial consultation.
 We offer weekday, evening and Saturday hours by appointment.
 We handle around 200 Chapter 7 and Chapter 13 bankruptcies each year.
 We have the experience to handle your Chapter 13 bankruptcy filing.

-Our Milwaukee, Wisconsin, Chapter 13 bankruptcy attorneys provide legal counsel and representation to people throughout Wisconsin, including Milwaukee, Waukesha, Kenosha, Racine, Ozaukee, and West Bend.
+Our Milwaukee, Wisconsin, Chapter 13 bankruptcy attorneys provide legal counsel and representation to people throughout Wisconsin.
+We have offices conveniently located in Milwaukee, Madison and Kenosha.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.